 Is Tumblr Right for You?:

 Tumblr is perfect for people who don't need a full blog to publish lengthy posts.
 It's also great for people who prefer to publish quick multimedia posts, particularly from their mobile devices.
 Tumblr is also a great choice for people who want to join a larger community.
-If a blog is too much or too big for you, but Twitter is too small or too little for you, then Tumblr might be just right for you.
+If a blog is too much or too big for you, but Twitter is too small or too little for you and Instagram isn't versatile enough for you, then Tumblr might be just right for you.